 An LLC can also elect to be taxed as a corporation by filing IRS Form 8832: Entity Classification Election.
 When an LLC elects to be taxed as a corporation, it now completes a corporate business tax return, IRS Form 1120 or IRS Form 1120S.
-The benefit of being taxed as a corporation over a disregarded entity is that the entity’s net income can be taxed at the corporate level, and any remaining profits can be distributed as dividends and distributions.
+The benefit of being taxed as a corporation over a disregarded entity is that the entity’s net income can be taxed at the corporate level.
+Any remaining profits can be distributed as dividends and distributions.
 The benefit is any dividends and distributions are not subject to self-employment taxes.

-Just as any other entity, Single-Member LLC’s are also subject to federal and state taxes.
+Just as any other entity, Single-Member LLCs are also subject to federal and state taxes.
 These taxes are the same for any business entity.

 Are there any issues forming a Single-Member LLC?

-A unique protection only provided by the Limited Liability Company is what’s called charging order protection.
-Charging order protection prevents a creditor from taking the assets of an LLC due to the personal debts, judgements or garnishments of a member.
-This protection only places a lien on that individual member’s LLC interest where a percentage of the profits go to paying their personal debt.
+One unique protection only provided by the Limited Liability Company is what’s called charging order protection.
+Charging order protection prevents a creditor from taking the assets of an LLC due to the personal debts, judgments, or garnishments of a member.
+This protection only places a lien on that individual member’s LLC interest, where a percentage of the profits go to paying their personal debt.
 This protects the remaining members from having to dissolve the entity to satisfy the debt or allow the creditor to have a say in the operations of the business.
 By operating as a Single Member, this protection is lost.

-The requirements to run an LLC are much lower than a corporation, however there are a few things to keep in mind.
+The requirements to run an LLC are much lower than a corporation, however, there are a few things to keep in mind.

 - LLCs are required to file a periodic report, usually called the Annual Report, along with a filing fee.
 In addition, there may be franchise taxes (taxes for the privilege of doing business in the state).
 Not reporting on time risks the LLC not staying in good standing with the state.
 This could result in the forced dissolution of the entity.